Magnetic Resonance Imaging (MRI) of the Spine and Brain

 Why might I need an MRI of the spine and brain?

-MRI may be used to check the brain or spinal cord for injuries, the presence of structural
+MRI may be used to check the brain or spinal cord for injuries, structural abnormalities,

 Collections of pus (abscesses)